-My stories have appeared at AlterNet, The American Prospect, BillMoyers.com, The Brooklyn Rail, Common Dreams, DeSmog, EcoWatch, Facing South, Louisiana Weekly, National Memo, Paste Magazine, Raw Story, Salon, Truthout, Truthdig, Vice and Vocativ.
-I've discussed my work on TV and radio, with appearances at RT, The Thom Hartmann Program, The Real News Network, Time Warner Cable News and Georgia Public Broadcasting.
+My stories have appeared at more than 20 publications including AlterNet, The American Prospect, BillMoyers.com, The Brooklyn Rail, Common Dreams, DeSmog, EcoWatch, Exposed by CMD, Facing South, Louisiana Weekly, The Nation, National Memo, Newsweek, Paste Magazine, Raw Story, Rewire, Salon, The Young Turks, Truthout, Truthdig, VICE.com, Vocativ and The Washington Spectator.
+I've discussed my work on TV and radio, with appearances on Georgia Public Broadcasting, The Big Picture with Thom Hartman, The Thom Hartmann Program, The Real News Network and Time Warner Cable News.

 In addition, my research and reporting have been featured in The New York Times, Esquire, Bloomberg, The Atlantic, National Journal, Salon, Jacobin, Media Matters, Harvard Political Review, The Raleigh News & Observer, Triangle Business Journal, The Charlotte Observer, Greensboro News & Record, and the Wilmington Star-News, among other publications.